There is plenty to see and do in Osoyoos. Bring the whole family!

 - Watersports - Osoyoos has a boat launch and new marina that will help your family get out on the warmest lake in Canada.
 From canoeing, jet skis, to paddle boarding, you'll have endless options to spending a hot summers' day out on the water.

 - Swimming - In the summer, the lake is the ultimate place to go for a swim.
 There are a number of public beaches to enjoy with shallow waters and soft sand.
 Many of our motels with indoor pools offer a drop in rate during the other seasons.
-For water babies we have a NEW Splash Park!
+For water babies visit the Jack Shaw Splash Park!

 - Golfing - Those families that enjoy a day on the links will be pleased to learn that there are two courses right in town.
 The Osoyoos Golf Club offers 36 championship holes, along with a driving range and a putting green.
 Sonora Dunes is an executive 9-hole course 35 par open to the public.
 There are also many more courses in the valley.

-- Snowsports - Hit the slopes only 45 km from Osoyoos at Mount Baldy, open December to April.
+- Snowsports - Hit the slopes only 45 km from Osoyoos at Mount Baldy, open December to mid March.

 - Hockey - Every fall and winter head to the Sun Bowl Arena and watch the exciting fast-paced action of The Osoyoos Coyotes Junior 'B' Club.